ayportella/learning_javascript/README.md

-It is a repository that shows my process of learning the JavaScript language.
+This is a repository that shows my process of learning the JavaScript language.